PrabinGhimire625/Sequelize/README.md

-Node.js app using Sequelize ORM to store user data in MySQL database on XAMPP.
+Register and Login using Sequelize ORM to store user data in MySQL database on XAMPP.